kyma-project/test-infra/development/gcbuild/README.md

 The tool also includes the functionality of re-using the same `cloudbuild.yaml` pipeline to concurrently build different variants of the same image.
 `variants.yaml` is the file that contains pre-defined set of the same substitutions with different values.
-It's very handy when there is a requirement to build an image with different versions of the same binary, eg. for different versions of Kubernetes.
+It's very handy when there is a requirement to build an image with different versions of the same binary, for example, for different versions of Kubernetes.

 The file has a simple structure:
 ```yaml